Images

 For best practices recommendations when working with image families, see Image families best practices.

-Community-supported images are not directly supported by Compute Engine.
-It is up to the project community to ensure that images work with Compute Engine features and that security updates are maintained.
+Community-supported OS images are not directly supported by Google Cloud.
+It is up to the project community to ensure that these OS images work with Google Cloud features and that security updates are maintained.
 Community-supported images are provided as-is by the project communities that build and maintain them.

 AlmaLinux

-AlmaLinux is a free operating system offered by the AlmaLinux project.
+AlmaLinux is an operating system offered by the AlmaLinux project.
 AlmaLinux images are available in the almalinux-cloud project.
-To list AlmaLinux images, use the following gcloud command:
+To list AlmaLinux OS images, use the following gcloud command:

 gcloud compute images list --project almalinux-cloud --no-standard-images